7 Financial No-Nos for Fitness Clubs and Studios

 A lack of cash is one of the leading causes of business failure.
 Startup fitness clubs and studios often overestimate how soon they’ll make money, and more often than not, underestimate all the expenses they’ll incur from rent to equipment to staffing to marketing and more.
 But startups aren’t the only gyms and studios that fail due to having insufficient cash on hand to cover expenses.
 Once you have a steady flow of memberships and ancillary revenues, you can still run into cash problems if you have unusual expenses and no financial cushion.

-Not taking the time to budget
+Not Taking the Time to Budget

 By the time your gym needs an infusion of cash it is most likely too late.
 If your fitness club or studio is behind on payments or is failing to meet other financial obligations, it will be close to impossible to get the funding.
 The time to seek funding is when your business looks solid enough to get a lender to give your a loan or line of credit.

-To avoid overspending on startup costs, it is imperative to create a realistic startup budget.
-Base the budget on facts, research, trends, and industry benchmarks.
 How did others in the fitness industry get their business off the ground?
 How long did it take to get to break-even?
 What about profitability?
 When did they hire employees?
 Where do they advertise?
-It is wise before starting up to work with a financial or management consultant that understands what it takes to get a fitness club or studio off the ground without busting the bank.

 If there are times when you have to use personal funds for your business or business funds for personal expenses, the correct way to do it is to make a formal transaction and make a record of it.
 And, of course, if you have business partners, get them to sign off on the transaction as well.

 Recordkeeping is not nearly as fun as taking a HIIT class, but as a fitness club or studio owner, it is vital to the success of your business.
-Too often, receipts get shoved in a folder or drawer.
-E-mailed invoices wind up in your inbox with dozens of other daily messages and lost in the cyber clutter.

-Then, once you finally get around to recording your expenses in your accounting software you may not have the information you need.
 Even more troublesome is that if you don’t keep impeccable records as you go along, you may find out too late that the cost of your cleaning supplies went up and the number of hours your front-desk staff worked increased, but you never raised your prices or collected an annual maintenance fee to help cover the costs.

 Today’s fitness club and studio member is very price-sensitive, leading to competition based more on price than on services.
 Competition is fierce, but so is the need to charge the right amount to keep the doors open.
 Charge too much, and you could lose members to a $10 club that just opened down the street.
 Don’t charge enough, and you won’t cover the costs of the new group cycling studio you built.